mauricerizat/WAF-Bypass/README.md

 # WAF-Bypass

-I'm surprised how few articles there are that talk about this rather simple Web Application Firewall bypass that doesn't require any plugins or such.
+I'm surprised how few articles there are that talk about this rather simple Web Application Firewall bypass.
+It doesn't require any plugins or such.

 You'll need BurpSuite proxy for this.